LiLabTsinghua/DeepVCF/README.md

 ## Coopration
-We welcome co-operation on cell factory design alghrithm develpment and real-world applications.
+We welcome co-operation on cell factory design alghrithm develepment and real-world applications.
 If you have any questions or suggestions, please feel free to contact us.

 ## Contact